zgrossbart/jslim/README.md

 obj1.f1();
 </code></pre>

-JSlim looks at this code and detrmines that <code>f1</code> is called, but <code>f2</code> isn't.
+JSlim looks at this code and determines that <code>f1</code> is called, but <code>f2</code> isn't.
 In this case it will remove <code>f2</code> and make the code smaller and faster.
 If you start using <code>f2</code> just run JSlim again and it will create a new library with it included.

 How much does JSlim save?
 --------------------------------------